browserengineering/book/book/scripts.md

 `handler` to run every time the element corresponding to `node` generates a `click` event.

 Let's start with generating events.
-First, create a `dispatch_event` method and call it whenever an event is generated.
-First, any time we click in the page:
+I'll create a `dispatch_event` method and call it whenever an event is generated.
+That includes, first, any time we click in the page:

 ``` {.python expected=False}
 class Tab: